jentery/engl230/schedule.md

 Today's our last Zoom meeting, but office hours will run through December 9th.

+Please note that Friday, December 4th is the last day of classes.

 ## Final (by December 15th): Next Steps

 * Zoom Class: None